Beyoncé’s Snakeskin Boots Will Be Cool Forever

 For James, part of the beauty of owning and operating a sustainable brand means that the pieces will be in the collection forever.
 And now that both Beyoncé and Queen have worn the boots, they will definitely live on in infamy forever.
 “We’ve had the [Palm boots] for years, producing it only in tiny batches, and they’ve never gone on sale or out of style,” James explains.
 “I really enjoy making products that speak to the culture and having this boot be such a big part of this iconic Black film really means the world to me.”

 Now, as for that well-timed Beyoncé co-sign?
-James says, “Beyoncé is an incredible supporter of women of color.
+James says, “Beyoncé is an incredible supporter of women of colour.
 I am always so grateful when she shines her light on us.
 It burns bright.”

 Related Content: